twisty-team/tz_wcc2_s1/README.md

 ##  Prerequisites
 You need to have python 3 installed on your machine in order to run the backend and npm for the frontend.
 ### Backend
-- Install the necessary python packages :
+- Install the necessary python packages (preferably in a virtual environment):
 ```sh
 cd backend/
 pip3 install -r requirements.txt